melezhik/swat/README.md

-Response processors are custom perl scripts to modify content returned from server _before_ invoking a validation process. processor script should be named as $http_method.process.pl and placed at $resource directory.
+Response processors are custom perl scripts to modify content returned from server _before_ invoking a validation process.
+Processor script should be named as $http_method.process.pl and placed at $resource directory.
 For example:

        foo/bar/post.process.pl # process response processed from POST foo/bar/
        get.process.pl # process response from GET /

 Recommendation on processor scripts.

-* They should simple, it is good to follow KISS paradigm
+* They should be simple, it is good to follow KISS paradigm

 * They are not for validating content, use check lists for this